OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

 > Quickchart is a simple, open API to render charts that can be added to emails and reports

-We have added a mustache function which allows you to generate an chart from a curve or timeseries id as an image tag to be inserted into a web page or, in our case, an email.
+We have added a mustache function which allows you to generate a chart from a curve or timeseries id as an image tag to be inserted into a web page or, in our case, an email.

 The mustache code to add a chart is shown below: